Published the 3th of april, 2024 | Updated the 28th of january, 2025

 There are a number of incentives and programs that can help you become a homeowner.
 Some of these are of particular interest to first-time homebuyers.

-Certain provinces, territories and municipalities in Canada offer subsidies for first-time home buyers.
-Several Quebec cities offer assistance programs for first-time buyers.
+Certain provinces, territories, and municipalities in Canada continue to offer subsidies for first-time home buyers.
+In 2025, several Quebec cities, including Montreal and Quebec City, still have assistance programs available for first-time buyers.

-These are essentially very useful tools and It’s important to check whether you’re eligible, as these subsidies could well reduce the price of your first property.
+These are essentially very useful tools, and it’s important to check whether you’re eligible, as these subsidies could significantly reduce the cost of your first property.

 What’s more, even if you owned a home in the past, some of these programs may still be available to you, depending on your circumstances.